ubercomrade/MultiDeNA/README.md

   -T TEST_SIZE, --test TEST_SIZE
                         size of testing sample, by default size is equal to 4000
-  -b, --bootstrap       Flag to calculate ROC for models, default is False -I INMODE, --inmode INMODE
+  -I INMODE, --inmode INMODE
                         path to inmode
   -J JAVA, --java JAVA  path to Java